Lake-Tuggeranong-College/Holocron/ISD/1 - Digital Assets/_project/Space Invaders/Persistent High Scores.md

 # Update `Global.gd`

 Open `Global.gd`.
-The `scoring_information` dictionary containing the current score and high score keys will be already defined during the [[ISD/1 - Digital Assets/_project/Space Invaders/Data Structures|Data Structures]] stage.
+The `scoring_information` dictionary containing the current score and high score keys will be already defined during the [[ISD/1 - Digital Assets/_project/Space Invaders/High Score System|High Score System]] stage.

 Create a new variable to link to the save file.